iterative/ldb-resources/README.md

 <details>
   <summary>Dataset-level transform configurations</summary>

-🦉 Quite often, feeding data into the model requires pre-processing.
-For example, a model might need just the crops of the image in bounding boxes, or several still pictures extracted from a video object.
-Similarly, a model might take the original data and augment it for more robust training.
+🦉 Feeding data into the model often requires pre-processing.
+For example, a model might use just the crops of the image in bounding boxes, or still pictures extracted from a video object.
+Similarly, a pre-processor might take the original data and augment it to increase the number of samples.

-  Traditionally, this functionality is written as code predating the model training, which hinders important dataset parameters and makes it hard to work with modular card-level model libraries that lack pre-processing sections.
+  Traditionally, this functionality is written as code predating the training phase, which obscures the important dataset parameters and makes it harder to work with modular card-level models that lack pre-processors.

-  LDB addresses this problem by allowing for transformation config to become a part of the dataset, where some (or all) objects are going through transform plugins at instantiation.
-This keeps data-level modifications bound to dataset itself, and leaves no hidden states for data before it enters the model.
+  LDB addresses this problem by allowing for transformation configuration to be baked into the dataset, where some (or all) objects are passed through transformation plugins during instantiation.
+This keeps data-level modifications parameters bound to dataset itself, and leaves no hidden states for data entering the model.

-  By default, every LDB object has one (self-identity) transform attached to it:
+  By default, every LDB object in any dataset has one (self-identity) transform in the transformation set:

   ```
   ldb list